William Luce: Literary executor

 Luce's literary executor is author Grant Hayter-Menzies of Sidney, British Columbia, Canada.

 Personal life and death

-Luce was with his longtime partner, Ray Lewis, for 50 years.
-Lewis was a designer of furniture and created an award-winning line the Fauna Collection, hand sculpted chairs in wood with animal motifs and then cast in metal.
-In the early 1950s, Luce and Lewis moved from Oregon to settle in Southern California and Mariposa before returning to Oregon to live on the Pacific Coast in Depoe Bay from 1991 to 2001 when Lewis died at age 83.
+Luce was with his longtime partner Ray Lewis for 50 years.
+Lewis was a designer of furniture and created the Fauna Collection, hand-sculpted chairs in wood with animal motifs and then cast in metal.
+In the early 1950s, Luce and Lewis moved from Oregon to settle in Southern California and Mariposa, California, then returned to Oregon to live on Depoe Bay from 1991 to 2001 when Lewis died at age 83.
 Luce remained in their home until 2015 when he moved to Arizona, where he died from Alzheimer's disease in Green Valley on December 9, 2019, at the age of 88.
 He is buried there in the Green Valley Cemetery (Sahuarita, Arizona).